Aqueduct Park

 6.5 acres | 2.6 hectares

-The park is located along the River Levee Trail, which leads to the Savannah River.
-It is accessible via a dirt path across the bridge from the Lake Olmstead Trailhead.
+You'll discover the park along the River Levee Trail, which eventually leads to the Savannah River.
+The easiest approach is via a dirt path across the bridge from the Lake Olmstead Trailhead.

 All Features & Facilities